-Old English hrof "roof, ceiling, top, summit; heaven, sky," also figuratively, "highest point of something," from Proto-Germanic *khrofam (source also of Old Frisian rhoof "roof," Middle Dutch roof, rouf "cover, roof," Dutch roef "deckhouse, cabin, coffin-lid," Middle High German rof "penthouse," Old Norse hrof "boat shed").
+"outer upper covering of a house or other building," Middle English rof, from Old English hrof "roof," also "ceiling," hence figuratively "highest point, top, summit" also "heaven, the sky;" from Proto-Germanic *khrofam (source also of Old Frisian rhoof "roof," Middle Dutch roof, rouf "cover, roof," Dutch roef "deckhouse, cabin, coffin-lid," Middle High German rof "penthouse," Old Norse hrof "boat shed").

 No apparent connections outside Germanic.
 "English alone has retained the word in a general sense, for which the other languages use forms corresponding to OE. þæc thatch" [OED].
-Roof of the mouth is from late Old English.
-Raise the roof "create an uproar" is attested from 1860, originally in U.S. Southern dialect.
+Meaning "top of a carriage, etc." is by 1706.
+The meaning "upper part of the mouth, the hard palate" was in late Old English (hrof ðæs muðes).
+To raise the roof "create an uproar" is attested from 1860, originally in U.S. Southern dialect.

 "provide a roof for, cover with a roof," early 15c., rofen, from roof (n.).
 Related: Roofed; roofing.